How to use hashtags

 Help people find your content

-While most people know what they are, they don’t know how to use hashtags well.
-Hashtags help social media users find relevant content and connect with other people interested in the same things.
+While most people know what hashtags are, they don’t know how to use them well.
+Hashtags help social media users find content they're interested in and connect with other people who like the same things.
 When your business uses a hashtag, you need to make sure is relevant to the content you’re posting or you’ll annoy people rather than leaving a positive impression.

 Our top tips